The Regularity problem for second order elliptic operators with complex-valued bounded measurable coefficients: Introduction

 We note that this result is sharp, in the sense that one cannot specify the range of well-posedness of boundary value problems for real non-symmetric $t$-independent operators which would not depend on the ellipticity parameter of the operator.
 More precisely, for every $p>1$ there exists an elliptic operator $L$ with real non-symmetric $t$-independent coefficients such that the Regularity problem \eqref{Rp} is not well-posed.
 A similar statement holds for the Dirichlet problem: given any $p'<\infty$ there exists an elliptic operator $L$ with real non-symmetric $t$-independent coefficients such that the Dirichlet problem \eqref{Dp'} is not well-posed.
 The counterexample can be found in \cite{KKPT} and \cite{KR} in the context of the Dirichlet and Regularity problem, respectively.

-In the case of real coefficients, the solvability of the Regularity problem for some $L^p$, $p>1$, is equivalent to the solvability in Hardy spaces, much as the solvability of the Dirichlet problem in $L^{p'}$ for some $p'<\infty$ is equivalent to the solvability of the Dirichlet problem in $BMO$.
+In the case of real coefficients, the solvability of the Regularity problem for some $L^p$, $p>1$, is equivalent to the solvability in Hardy spaces $H^1$, much as the solvability of the Dirichlet problem in $L^{p'}$ for some $p'<\infty$ is equivalent to the solvability of the Dirichlet problem in $BMO$.
 For the Dirichlet problem the equivalence was established in \cite{DKP} and for the Regularity problem in \cite{DK}.
 We refer the reader to \cite{DKP}, \cite{DK} for precise statements.
-Here we just point out that in the realm of real coefficients the results of Corollary~\ref{c1.19} automatically extend to Hardy and $BMO$ spaces for Regularity and Dirichlet problems, respectively.
+Here we just point out that in the realm of real coefficients the results of Corollary~\ref{c1.19} automatically extend to $H^1$ and $BMO$ spaces for Regularity and Dirichlet problems, respectively.
+In fact, the solvability of the Regularity problem for operators with real coefficients can then be further extended to $H^p$, $1-\eps<p\leq 1$.
+Indeed, one can establish layer potential representations of solutions in $H^1$ (by the same argument as in the proof of Theorem~\ref{t1.11}), use boundedness of layer potentials in $H^p$ demonstrated in \cite{HMiMo}, and then a Sneiberg-type argument to extrapolate invertibility in $H^1$ to invertibility in $H^p$, $1-\eps<p\leq 1$.
+This, in turn, can be dualized to get the solvability results in Holder $\dot C^\alpha$ spaces for the Dirichlet problem, with $\alpha>0$ sufficiently close to zero.
+Furthermore, having obtained layer potential representations for these solutions, we can use analytic perturbation theory (cf. Section \ref{sAppendix} below) to treat complex perturbations of any real coefficient matrix, thereby extending Corollary \ref{c1.19} to the case of $H^p$ data, $1-\eps<p\leq 1$ (for the regularity problem), and to $\dot{C}^\alpha, \, \alpha = n(1/p-1)$ and BMO data, for the Dirichlet problem.
+We omit the details, but refer to \cite{HMiMo} where this is done for real symmetric matrices and their perturbations.
+Once the layer potential representation has been established, the arguments in \cite{HMiMo} carry over {\it mutatis mutandi} to the non-symmetric setting.

 Finally, we remark that all the results, in particular, Theorem~\ref{t1.11} and Corollaries~\ref{c1.16}--\ref{c1.19}, automatically extend to Lipschitz domains as defined in \eqref{eq1.3}.
 This is a consequence of the fact that a ``flattening" change of variables $(x,t)\mapsto (x, t-\psi(x))$, which maps a Lipschitz domain $\{(x,t)\in\reu:\, t>\psi(x)\}$ into $\reu$, preserves the class of $t$-independent elliptic operators.